The Nueva School: Academics

 The Nueva School is known for having a progressive curriculum utilizing project-based learning.

 Computer science classes are required, and there are also several elective computer science courses, including a two-semester sequence on machine learning.
 In mathematics, there is an integrated core curriculum, along with advanced elective classes in the upper school including multivariable calculus and complex analysis.
 Advanced science courses include applied molecular biology and experimental bioorganic chemistry.
 Spanish, Mandarin Chinese, and Japanese are offered as language classes in the middle and upper school.
 While Nueva does not have honors or Advanced Placement classes, the school claims that most of the core classes "meet or exceed the rigor of Advanced Placement."
+Additionally, the Nueva School offers out-of-grade math class to students who exceed their grade's requirements.

 Among the upper school faculty, nearly 80% hold advanced degrees.
 Average standardized test scores at the upper school are 34 out of 36 for the ACT, 743 out of 800 on the reading and writing section of the SAT, and 760 out of 800 on the mathematics section of the SAT.

 Starting in 2007, Nueva had one of the first design thinking programs for PreK-8, now PreK-12 students, providing every student with training in design thinking methodology, engineering classes, projects, and practices that are now central to Nueva's learning approach.
 The Innovation Lab (I-Lab) is a space on campus dedicated to design thinking projects, where engineers help students with projects.

 The school's social emotional learning (SEL) curriculum, originally called Self-Science, has been part of a Nueva education since its founding.
 This curriculum teaches the skills of self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 All teachers receive SEL training, and there are also dedicated SEL classes taught by specialists.
 Upper school SEL classes, called "Science of Mind," also cover psychology and neuroscience.
 The SEL curriculum was highlighted by Daniel Goleman in his book Emotional Intelligence.

-Nueva's Menuhin-Dowling program, which teaches musical theory and practice to selected students in the first through eighth grades, was established by Sir Yehudi Menuhin and Helen Dowling.
+Nueva's Menuhin program, which teaches musical theory and practice to selected students in the first through eighth grades, was established by Sir Yehudi Menuhin and Helen Dowling.

 Grading

-In the upper school, Nueva grades with written evaluations and rubrics instead of just letter grades.
-The grading is not just based on academic achievement, but also on soft skills like curiosity and self-improvement, which can be up to 30% of the grade in some classes.
+In the upper school and middle school, Nueva grades with written evaluations and rubrics instead of just letter grades.
+The grading is not just based on academic achievement, but also on soft skills like curiosity and self-improvement.
+Rubrics have three sections: opportunities, meeting expectations, and celebrations.
 While students do receive letter grades in grades 10–12, in ninth grade classes are on a credit/no credit basis.
 Class rank is not computed, and there is no valedictorian.
 Nueva is part of the Mastery Transcript Consortium, a group of schools designing a form of transcript emphasizing mastery of specific skills instead of traditional grades.